zenzen-sol/metalex/notes/whitepaper-cmts.md

 - Most contract don't parse—_i.e._, they don't have a clear, deterministic outcome for the most anticipated and important inputs.
 Defined terms/taxonomy in contract language is often imprecise and open to interpretation in ways that would render a codebase unusable.

 - Most clients want to know that they're getting comparable terms to what everyone else is getting, regardless of the quality or integrity of that outcome.
-The treat parity with their peers as a proxy for fairness and integrity of the contract terms.
+They treat parity with their peers as a proxy for fairness and integrity of the contract terms.

 - The most-asked question by clients (in my experience) is "what's standard"?
 Most lawyers respond to this question based on dubious anecdotal evidence—_i.e._, their experience and the experience of whichever of their peers responded to a mass email query.
 There are major structural hurdles to compiling and sharing data about what's "standard" in a given industry or transaction type.